uwo-fast/uwo-fast.github.io/index.md

 title: "Sustainability Technology (FAST) Research Group"
 ---

-# Welcome to the FAST Research Group
+# Welcome to the FAST Research Group!

 This is the home page of the Free Appropriate Sustainability Technology (FAST) Research Group.
 We are focused on sustainable and appropriate technology research.